KiraCore/liquidity-program/LIP_5/README.md

 ##### `payment`

-This is a payment function to buy a NFT using `Crystals` from KiraNFT contract.
+This is a payment function to buy a NFT using `Krystals` from KiraNFT contract.
 Only callable from authorized account.
 We need to add the KiraNFT contract address as authorized.

-* `address buyer`: the account to buy NFT using `Crystals`
+* `address buyer`: the account to buy NFT using `Krystals`
-* `uint256 amount`: `Crystal` amount
+* `uint256 amount`: `Krystal` amount

 ##### `rewardedStones`